 Section 8-11(8).
 Independent Audit and Council Oversight.
 The accounts, financial status, and management operation of the department shall be examined and audited annually by a certified public accountant whose services shall be contracted for by the council and whose fees shall be paid by the council.
-After the audit is prepared, its results shall be made public, and the council shall review it, make recommendations for any changes that may be appropriate, and, if necessary, enact legislation that may be appropriate in light of the audit.
+After the audit is prepared, its results shall be made public, and the council shall review it and make recommendations for any changes that may be appropriate.